maiziheimei/mean-ngApp/notes.md

 // export the router
 module.exports = router;
 ```
 Now you can make a request to "localhost:3000/api", from the console there is no error, that shows the db connection is successfully established to the database.

 The following will show how to code the restful API is to create read, update, delete documents from the database and also simultaneously test using Postman.

-// it happens that author's collecton file called "modell" in the mongodb.
+// It happens that the author's collecton file called "modell" in the mongodb.

 From "modell.js" exports the "modell" model.
-Therefore, import this file into "api.js".
+Therefore, import it into "api.js".
 Mongoose provide CRUD operatuions.
 ```
+const express = require('express');
+// get a hold of Express router, then for any incoming requests we are going to send back a string "api works" const router = express.Router();

+const mongoose = require('mongoose');
+const mdl = require('../models/modell');

+const db = "mongodb://root:password@ds247347.mlab.com:47347/mockup";

+mongoose.Promise = global.Promise;

+mongoose.connect(db, function(err){
+  if(err){
+    console.error("Error! " + err);
+  }
+});

+router.get('/models', function(req, res){
+  console.log('Get request for all models');
+  mdl.find({})
+    .exec(function(err, mdls){
+      if (err){
+        console.log("Error retrieving models");
+      }else {
+        res.json(mdls);
+      }
+    });
+});

+// export the router
+module.exports = router;

 ```